 3. Are the goods permitted to be exported?

 Some goods cannot be exported from Canada.
 Such goods include counterfeit money and stolen vehicles.
 Some goods are restricted.
-With such goods, you need to get a permit or a license.
+In the case of such goods, you need to get a permit or a license.
 Such goods include firearms, explosives, consumer goods, and cryptographic goods.

 4. Which country are you exporting to?